piiano/cellotape/README.md

   We might want to use [xeipuuv/gojsonschema](https://github.com/xeipuuv/gojsonschema) that seems to have a good support for JSON schema validation (which is part of OpenAPI).

 - [ ] We might want to add support for [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter).

+- [ ] We might want to create a version that validates signature at compile time using the AST

+  The advantages of this approach is it can capture all return statements of a function and extract their exact type.

+  It can also result with a final cleaner API for the user.